If It Fits Your Macros Diet

 Daily caloric intake is determined based on a few factors, including your gender, weight, lean muscle mass, and activity levels.
 This determines your maintenance calories in order to maintain your current body composition.
 From there, someone whose goal is to lose weight would eat at a calorie deficit, while someone whose goal is to gain weight would eat at a calorie surplus.

-For the IIFYM Diet, one gram of protein contains four calories, one gram os carbohydrate contains four calories, and one gram of fat contains nine calories.
-Specialized apps such as and on smartphones and computers are typically utilized too as food journals to calculate food intake, as well as calorie and macronutrients levels.
+For the IIFYM Diet, one gram of protein contains four calories, one gram of carbohydrate contains four calories, and one gram of fat contains nine calories.
+Specialized apps such as MyFitness Pal and Cronometer on smartphones and computers are typically utilized too as food journals to calculate food intake, as well as calorie and macronutrients levels.

 Beyond this simple premise, there’s a good amount of science that goes into determining the best ratio for a given person.
 Similar to the Zone Diet, the middle of the road tends to be a ratio of 30/30/40 for protein, fat, and carbohydrates, respectively.
 Increasing the fat ratio while decreasing the carbohydrate ratio is typically used for decreasing body fat, while the reverse is true for increasing muscle mass.
 There are, however, a few different schools of thought for what ratios work best.